BrukAbebe/AFEONEX/README.md

 VITE_WEATHER_API_KEY=your_api_key_here

 #Acknowledgement:

 This project was completed during my internship at AFEONEX.
-I want to express my gratitude to the team at AF
+I want to express my gratitude to the team at AFEONEX for their support, guidance, and providing me with this valuable learning opportunity.